-Do you know why a blogger earns $1 while another earns $20 for the same ad?
+Do you wonder why a blogger earns $1 while another earns $20 for the same ad?

 Well, traffic sources and the performance of each site play a big role.
 But one of the major things to consider is the ad network used.